 For many businesses, order Fulfillment is a means to an end.
 In other words, the business is satisfied as long as the product reaches a buyer within the time agreed.
 However, there are many aspects which impact this time frame, and the quality of packaging or shipping is critical to the customer experience.

 You see, Amazon loses money any time an order goes astray but it also loses reputation when customers leave 2-star reviews for late deliveries.
 Potential customers are heavily influenced by these reviews and existing customers are inevitably disappointed when the order is not fulfilled as agreed.
 As if that’s not enough, substandard packaging or inefficient shipping is more than enough to dissuade repeat customers.

-For this reason, order Fulfilment has a huge impact on revenue.
+For this reason, order Fulfillment has a huge impact on revenue.

-At the same time, there is always a reason and means to improve order Fulfilment services.
+At the same time, there is always a reason and means to improve order Fulfillment services.

 According to Bezos, by fixing a problem with one order, you are fixing a potential problem for every customer in the future.
 In fact, Jeff is always quick to point out how this dedication to customer service is one of the core factors which enabled Amazon to achieve so much success.

 With this in mind, you should know that when you enhance the efficiency and accuracy of logistics, you create a more satisfying experience for the customer.
 For example, if you don’t already have live reporting as part of order Fulfillment, this is most definitely something that can streamline the process.

 However, there are many ways to skin a cat…

 Outsourcing your storage can save time and money, while efficient shipping and returns can improve customer service.
 During busy periods, it’s also important to have a system that can check orders against your inventory to ensure everything is picked, packed, and shipped as intended.